 - You don’t know how to do the most important thing—reach a successful final outcome.
 Workers’ comp settlement benefits can be extremely complicated, meaning you risk leaving a lot on the table.
 And it isn’t table scraps—it can be vital rights like future medical care and additional compensation for permanent injury.
 Even the simplest cases are settled based on factors most job injury victims just don’t grasp.
 Many are shocked to find they qualify for permanent and total disability even though they’re not profoundly handicapped.
 And if you injure two or more body parts, you might qualify for enhanced compensation, but expect a fight over it.
 If you’re seriously hurt and don’t know your settlement options, you could very well cheat yourself and your family out of benefits you really need.

-- You don’t know how to handle settlement negotiations.
+- You don’t know how to handle settlement negotiations, and start them off strong.
 Insurance companies love to wear folks like you out with long delays and ridiculously low offers.

 - You don’t know how to request a hearing to enforce your rights, much less handle it properly.
 At hearings, employees without lawyers stumble into the lion’s den.
 This is where you need professional help the most because you could derail your whole case.